nais/naiserator/README.md

 When an `Application` resource is created in Kubernetes (see [example application](https://github.com/nais/doc/blob/master/content/deploy/examples/nais-manifest/nais.yaml)), Naiserator will generate several resources that work together to form a complete deployment:
-  * `Deployment` that runs a specified number of application instances,
+  * `Deployment` that runs a specified number of application instances
-  * `Service` which points to the application endpoint,
+  * `Service` which points to the application endpoint
-  * `Ingress` adding TLS termination and virtualhost support,
-  * `Horizontal pod autoscaler` for automatic application scaling,
+  * `Horizontal pod autoscaler` for automatic application scaling
-  * `Service account` for granting correct permissions to managed resources.
+  * `Service account` for granting correct permissions to managed resources

+Optionally, if enabled in the application manifest, the following resources:
+  * `Ingress` adding TLS termination and virtualhost support
+  * _Leader election_ sidecar which decides a cluster leader from available pods.
+This feature also creates a `Role` and `Role binding`.

+If Istio support is enabled with `--features.access-policy`:
+  * `NetworkPolicy`
+  * A set of `VirtualService`
+  * `ServiceRole` and `ServiceRoleBinding` resources
+  * `ServiceEntry`

 These resources will remain in Kubernetes until the `Application` resource is deleted.
+Any unneeded resources will be automatically deleted if disabled by feature flags or is lacking in a application manifest.

 ## `nais.io/Application` spec